Additive functionals of exclusion processes from non-equilibrium: A local replacement lemma

-This proves \eqref{expbound} and hence the lemma. \end{proof} \begin{remark} We applied Lemma A.2 of \cite{jm} to obtain the upper bound stated in \eqref{stbound}.
+\begin{remark} We applied Lemma A.2 of \cite{jm} to obtain the upper bound stated in \eqref{stbound}.
 The original statement of that Lemma is limited to the setting $s=0$.
 It is easy to extend the lemma to $s>0$, which is actually needed in the proof of the previous Theorem.
 We just need to consider a time-shifted version of the original Markov chain:

 and then apply Lemma A.2 of \cite{jm} to the new process \{$\xi_{tn^2}: 0\leq t\leq T-s\}$. \end{remark}